Miffy's Adventures Big and Small

-Miffy's Adventures Big and Small (Note: Nijntjes avonturen groot en klein; Miffys äventyr stora och små) is an animated television series based on the Miffy book series by Dutch artist Dick Bruna, and the continuation of Miffy and Friends (2003–07).
-The series first aired on 2 October 2015 on Tiny Pop in the UK and aired on KRO-NCRV in the Netherlands and on the Nick Jr. Channel in the US.
-The series finale aired on 16 June 2019.
+Miffy's Adventures Big and Small (Note: Nijntjes avonturen groot en klein; Miffys äventyr stora och små) is a Dutch-British animated children's television series based on the Miffy book series by Dutch artist Dick Bruna, and the continuation of Miffy and Friends (2003–07).
+The series ran 2 October 2015 to 16 June 2019 on Tiny Pop in the UK and aired on KRO-NCRV in the Netherlands and on the Nick Jr. Channel in the US.